Faculty of Education Privacy Page

 - To help deliver mandatory training for our examiners and mentors

 The Faculty of Education takes the security and welfare of children very seriously and has implemented a Safeguarding function and committee.
-More information can be found on RAD’s Safeguarding Policy and Procedures.
+More information can be found in the RAD’s Safeguarding Policy and Procedures.

 All applicants for programme of study requiring contact with young people and vulnerable adults will need to comply with the Safeguarding Vulnerable Groups Act 2006, and any subsequent legislation, to ensure they will not be putting at risk young people or vulnerable adults in their care.
 For UK residents, this is likely to include an Enhanced Disclosure by the Disclosure and Barring Service (DBS) or equivalent, applications for which they are made on their behalf by the RAD or a designated umbrella organisation.
 Applicants from other countries will need to provide satisfactory police checks or equivalent from their country of residence.
 For more information and associated costs please contact Registry; firstname.lastname@example.org.